emfmesquita/beyondhelp/README.md

 ### Compendium TOC on Side Menu
 - Huge thanks to Dawson Conway (https://github.com/dconman) the author of this feature;
 - This adds the full toc on the side menu for compendiums.
-Is not enabled by default.
-To turn it on head to the extension options (the whrench on extension pop up page) and check the "Show table of contents on compendium pages".
+This is not enabled by default.
+To turn it on head to the extension options (the wrench on extension pop up page) and check the "Show table of contents on compendium pages".

 ### Compendium References
 - Extra buttons on all compendium pages that enables the user to copy references that can be pasted on: